 Boards must ensure that providers are given written notice of and agree to the required actions for providers placed on corrective or adverse action, as detailed in F-400.

-F-300: Provider Reimbursement
+F-300: Provider Payment

-Boards must ensure that reimbursement for child care is paid only to the provider.
+Boards must ensure that payment for child care is paid only to the provider.

 Rule Reference: §809.93(a)

-Boards must ensure that providers are paid no later than 21 calendar days following the completion of the service delivery time frame available to be paid.

-A Board or its child care contractor must not reimburse a provider retroactively for new Board maximum reimbursement rates or new provider published rates.
+A Board or its child care contractor must not pay a provider retroactively for new Board maximum payment rates or new provider published rates.

 Rule Reference: §809.93(h)

-Boards must not reimburse providers that are debarred from other state or federal programs unless and until the debarment is removed.
+Boards must not pay providers that are debarred from other state or federal programs unless and until the debarment is removed.

 Rule Reference: §809.93(e)

-F-301: Reimbursement Based on Monthly Enrollment Authorization
+F-301: Prospective Payment Based on Enrollment Authorization

-A Board or its child care contractor must reimburse a regulated provider based on a child’s monthly enrollment authorization, excluding periods of suspension as described in E-601.
+A Board or its child care contractor must pay a regulated provider based on a child’s enrollment authorization, excluding periods of suspension as described in E-601.

 Rule Reference: §809.93(b)

-Unless otherwise determined by the Board and approved by TWC for automated reporting purposes, the monthly enrollment authorization reimbursement for child care is based on the unit of service authorized, as follows:
+Unless otherwise determined by the Board and approved by TWC for automated reporting purposes, the enrollment authorization payment for child care is based on the unit of service authorized, as follows:

 A full-day unit of service is 6 to 12 hours of care provided within a 24-hour period.